Code Violators

 14701 148th Ave NE, Woodinville, parcel # 152605-9051

 Usage: Tenhulzen Residential Design/Build Remodeling company is operating offices from the Rural Area property.
 King County required them to shutter the offices by May 31, 2022.
-Tenhulzen appealed to the Hearing Examiner which is ongoing.
-Good Brewing Taproom, also illegally operating on the property shut down in November 2022.
+Tenhulzen appealed to the Hearing Examiner and the hearing examiner ruled against Tenhulzen and required them to shutter the office.
+Since then, Tenhulzen has built a small hotel on the property and continue to operate the Remodeling company from the same building.
+They claim it is home occupation for both businesses, although they do not live on the property.

 14366 Woodinville-Redmond Rd NE, Redmond, parcel # 340470-0027